Arabic Language Programs

 The Advanced Arabic Program:

-Upon case of applicable requests we will open a special class for the Advanced Arabic Program.
+Upon case of applicable requests we will consider opening a special class for the Advanced Arabic Program.

 About the Program